davidebolo1993/VISOR/README.md

 Inputs to VISOR HACk are:

 - genome.fa is the reference genome in .fasta format
-- bed1.bed and bed2.bed (can be also more) are .bed files containing variants to create for each haplotype.
+- bed1.bed and bed2.bed (can be also more) are .bed files containing variants to create for each haplotype (like the one in _Examples/HACk.bed_)

 VISOR HACk outputs a fasta (.fa) file with specified variants for each .bed in the output folder (hackout/h1/h1.fa and hackout/h2/h2.fa in this example)